-There’s a sort of liminal charm to music festivals.
+There’s a sort of liminal charm to music festivals in India.
 Most require you to pack up your fringed vests and vinyls and head across the country into the mountains or the desert sands for a mini-holiday of punk-ass beats and electric crowds.
 Or smooth riffs and night skies.
 Or the thadaak-thadak of the dholak and the warm glow of a bonfire.
 Whichever festival you choose, you know you’re in it for the atmosphere.
 You can meet your friends in the bar behind your house, explore new music as you chug along to your day job.
 But the spirit of a music festival, be it blues, folk, rock and roll or multi-stage, starry-billed, commercially-endorsed madness, is a release.
 So fill up the wheelie-case, put on your earphones and catch a cab, February’s got plans for you.

 Sula Fest

-Wine-tasting, grape-stomping,crowd-surfing.
+Wine-tasting, grape-stomping, crowd-surfing.
 Goes well together don’t you think.
 Set in the country’s largest vineyard with varied artists producing myriad sounds, it’s a great way to celebrate the harvest of our most beloved wine-ingredient.

-6-7 February
+6-7th February

-Nashik
+Location: Nashik

-www.sulafest.net
+Website: www.sulafest.net

 Ragasthan